ymunemasa/data-tutorials/tutorials/hortonworks/hortonworks-sandbox-hdp2.5-guide/install_guide_docker.md

 3\.
 Download and run the start sandbox script

-You can download the start script [here](https://github.com/hortonworks/sandbox-shared/blob/master/deploy/packer/docker_resources/singlenode/scripts/start_scripts/start_sandbox.sh) **EDIT ME**
+You can download the start script [here](https://github.com/hortonworks/tutorials/blob/hdp-2.5/tutorials/hortonworks/hortonworks-sandbox-hdp2.5-guide/start_sandbox.sh)

 Save it to your computer and execute it, you can ignore the $TERM warnings: